-- developing "omic" technologies shows promise for collecting extensive datasets quickly (updated AWQ Guidelines, 2018) which are valuable where sampling opportunities are limited, and/or to provide additional lines of evidence within limited timeframes and budgets, - Anthropogenic changes in water quality will commonly be associated with some change in water quantity, such as via a discharge or spill.
+- Developing 'omic' technologies shows promise for collecting extensive datasets quickly (ANZG 2018), which is valuable where sampling opportunities are limited and/or to provide additional lines of evidence within limited time frames and budgets - Anthropogenic changes in water quality will commonly be associated with some change in water quantity, such as via a discharge or spill.

-Temporary waters may be very sensitive to alterations in the wetting-drying cycle, and so assessment of water quality impacts will usually need to be done in light of ecosystem responses to the associated changes to water availability.
-An understanding of the extent of the sensitivity of the ecosystem to the change in water availability would need to be developed along with an appropriate measurement for use as a line of evidence for monitoring purposes.
+Temporary waters may be very sensitive to alterations in the wetting-drying cycle, so assessment of water quality impacts will usually need to be done in light of ecosystem responses to the associated changes to water availability.
+An understanding of the extent of the sensitivity of the ecosystem to the change in water availability would need to be developed along with an appropriate measurement for use as an LoE for monitoring purposes.